rowanlg/bald-flavours/_data/reviews/2021-04-25-little-french.md

 The crab mayonnaise is white crab meat loosely bound with mayo rather than a different emulsion entirely.
 Tucked into the spine of a gem lettuce leaf, it’s lying across halved cornish earlies which are so satisfying in their sweet densities, glossed with olive oil and humming with dill.
 Fresh and light despite the starch, it’s underwhelming when you consider the tier of restaurant LF is supposed to be.

-Obliged to order the sweetbreads this time with pigs trotters and a madeira sauce, which is mirrored with a sheen that a great sauce gives.
+Obliged to order the sweetbreads this time with pigs trotters and a Madeira sauce, which is mirrored with a sheen that a great sauce gives.
 A cobble of lightly caramelised sweetbreads surrounded by morsels of slow-cooked pork occupy the plate.
-Creamy and yielding, these sweetbreads give over to this sticky glaze of a sauce that boasts a depth of meatiness that’s cut by the sugars in the madeira.
+Creamy and yielding, these sweetbreads give over to this sticky glaze of a sauce that boasts a depth of meatiness that’s cut by the sugars in the Madeira.

 Wood-grilled Pyrenean lamb, haricot blanc, hispi cabbage, anchovy butter.
 It sounds like an absolute no-brainer and definitely the one to choose if you’re getting aligot too- but sit tight.

-Resting juices swirl the plate and the mint sauce seeps the colour of dying chlorophyl.
+Resting juices swirl the plate and the mint sauce seeps the colour of dying chlorophyll.
 The anchovy butter is however tying everything together in the way that some idiot guitarists characterise a good bass player as one that ‘you don’t really notice’ in the mix.
 Ostensibly a great plate of food that’s let down in detail, the aligot restores all serotonin deficit.
 This essence of potato that’s now peaking at critical mass with fat scoops like raw meringue and drops like treacle- it’s genuinely incredible.
 The make-up sex is happening already.

 To clarify, the diner I’m with was almost killed by a King Cobra recently and was halfway through showing me where they’d redirected the blood supply to his hand, when he got the news: